isomerpages/moe-kranjipri/_our-curriculum/Total Curriculum Framework/Attributes.md

 ---
 <h4>Attributes</h4>
 <p>In order to achieve our Student Outcomes, the school believes that equal
-emphasis needs to be given to a broad spectrum of attributes.&nbsp; The CHAMPS Leadership Programme integrates the various efforts of the school to build skills and competencies in our students to first become leaders of self, before they proceed to lead others.&nbsp;</p>
+emphasis needs to be given to a broad spectrum of attributes.
+The CHAMPS Leadership Programme integrates the various efforts of the school to build skills and competencies in our students to first become leaders of self, before they proceed to lead others.&nbsp;</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Our Curriculum/Total Curriculum Framework/attributes_1_final.png">